 Simply put, what happens when this issue arises is the balance recorded in the Deed of Acknowledgment of Debt that the gifting is based on, is not congruent with the balance noted in the financial statements.

-When financial statements are not prepared and the annual financial statement reviews are not completed, the issue never becomes identified and lays dormant.
-Identification only occurs when an individual or a Trust is questioned or attacked.
+are not prepared and the annual financial statement reviews are not completed, the issue never becomes identified and lays dormant.
+Identification only occurs when an individual or a trust is questioned or attacked.
 That's when the problem is highlighted and comes home to roost.

 Failing to have your Deeds of Acknowledgment of Debt contain the all important Hawkins and Entrenchment clauses can undo all the good work gifting brings about.
 Not gifting from the correct balances recorded in financial statements just creates havoc with the gifting programme.
 Taking short cuts with the preparation of the gifting documents themselves doesn't pay.

-So if you are going to set up a Trust and put assets into it to gain asset protection, take care to correctly complete your gifting.
+So if you are going to set up a trust and put assets into it to gain asset protection, take care to correctly complete your gifting.
 If you would like help with your trust, get in touch with us at GRA